KrauseFx/krausefx.com/data.md

     <div class="graphs-entry" id="graphs-entry-lockdown-days">
       <h3>Days in full lockdown</h3>
       <p class="graph-description">
-        Number of days per year that I've spent in full lockdown, meaning closed restaurants, bars and non-essential stores.
+        Number of days per year that I've spent in full lockdown, meaning restaurants, bars and non-essential stores are closed.
       </p>

       <ul>

-          <li>Parts of the Austrian lockdown I've spent already vaccinated in the US</li>
+          <li>I escaped parts of the Austrian lockdown by spending time in the US when I was already vaccinated</li>

-          <li>2021 I spent more days in a full lockdown than in 2020, even with vaccines available</li>
+          <li>Surprisingly 2021 I spent more days in a full lockdown than in 2020, even with vaccines available</li>

       </ul>